-Primarily recognized as an award-winning, jazz vibraphonist, Mike Mainieri's equally remarkable talents as producer, arranger, and composer have contributed to shaping the cutting-edge in music.
-Throughout his fruitful career--now spanning almost five decades--Mike has collaborated with the world’s most formidable jazz player’s produced numerous albums, and discovered a host of innovative, young talent.
+Primarily recognized as an award-winning jazz vibraphonist, Mike Mainieri's equally remarkable talents as producer, performer, arranger, and composer have contributed to shaping the cutting edge in music.

-During the late 70’s, Mike founded the pioneering jazz/ fusion groups STEPS AHEAD, which included previous cohorts Michael Brecker, Eddie Gomez, Steve Gadd and Don Grolnick.
-Delving into contemporary sounds while maintaining experimentation and compositional integrity, STEPS AHEAD was, and is, a launching pad for young talent and new musical ideas.
-STEPS ‘alumni’ include Saxophonists: Michael Brecker, Bendik Hofseth, Bob Mintzer, Bob Berg, Pianists: Don Grolnick, Warren Bernhardt, Eliane Elias, Dave Kikoski, Joey Calderazzo, Guitarists: Chuck Loeb, Mike Stern, Jim Tunnell, Bassists: Eddie Gomez, Marc Johnson, Ed Howard, Larry Grenadier, Scott Colley, Victor Bailey, Daryl Jones, Tony Levin, Jeff Andrews, Drummers: Steve Gadd, Peter Erskine, Billy Kilson, Clarance Penn, Steve Smith, Jeff 'Tain' Watts and Rachel Z. Other noteworthy collaborations have included recordings with Joe Henderson, Marcus Miller, Joe Lovano, and Jim Hall, just to name a few.
+In the late 1970s, Mike founded the pioneering jazz and fusion group Steps Ahead, which included previous cohorts Michael Brecker, Eddie Gomez, Steve Gadd, and Don Grolnick.
+Delving into contemporary sounds while maintaining experimental sounds and compositional integrity, Steps Ahead was, and is, a launching pad for young talent and new musical ideas.
+Steps Ahead alumni include appearances by such notable artists as saxophonists: Michael Brecker, Bendik Hofseth, Rick Margitza, Donny McCaslin, Bob Mintzer, Bob Berg, Bill Evans, Bob Sheppard, and George Garzone; pianists: Don Grolnick, Eliane Elias, Warren Bernhardt, Kenny Kirkland, Rachel Z, Dave Kikoski, and Joey Calderazzo; guitarists: Mike Stern, Steve Khan, Chuck Loeb, and Hiram Bullock; bassists: Eddie Gomez, Victor Bailey, Darryl Jones, Tony Levin, James Genus, Marc Johnson, Larry Grenadier, Scott Colley, Etienne MBAPPE, and Richard Bona; drummers: Steve Gadd, Peter Erskine, Steve Smith, Rodney Holmes, Billy Kilson, Clarence Penn, and Jeff 'Tain' Watts.